- 17 years old

-In between going to school, church, friends and taking care of home, Brooke always made time for her Family.
+In between going to school, church, friends and taking care of home, Brooke always made time for her family and friends.

-At the age of 15 years her life going to school and as dancer would change.
-Never knowing that she was ill, just one day not feeling well, was took to the hospital and found that she had a deadly, not curable disease, Hypertrophic Cardiomyopathy.
+At the age of 15 years, her life going to school and as a dancer would change.
+Never knowing that she was ill, just one day not feeling well, was taken to the hospital and found that she had a deadly, incurable disease, Hypertrophic Cardiomyopathy.
 Her only hope was to have a heart transplant.

 She was put on a transplant list, took medications to help prolong her life and continued to study.
 Gradually she went down hill, but still kept up with her school work.

 Finally, August 18, 1997, her heart came in, the wait was over.
-A year went by since she found out she was ill, but she made it.
-She was scared and happy for herself, but very sad for the wonderful Family that lost their beautiful child that gave her that second chance.
-By this time Brooke had made it through a year of struggle, keeping her many doctor's appointments and having to live in Dallas for a few months, being tutored away from her school and keeping up with her schools progress, she managed to keep up her grades and pass her Sophomore year.
-With two years of high school behind her and the struggle of getting her medications adjusted, Brooke's goal was to graduate and go to Texas A & M, her dream...
+A year went by, since she found out she was ill, but she made it.
+She was scared and happy for herself, but very sad for the wonderful family that lost their beautiful child, that gave her that second chance.
+By this time Brooke had made it through a year of struggle, keeping her many doctor's appointments and having to live in Dallas for a few months, being tutored away from her school and keeping up with her schools progress, she managed to keep up her grades and pass her Sophomore year and was well into her Junior year.
+With two and a half years of high school behind her and the struggle of getting her medications adjusted, Brooke's goal was to graduate and go to Texas A & M, her dream...

 The summer was here, excited that now, maybe she could go on with a more normal life.
 A few days after school was finally out, Brooke started rejecting, it put her back in the hospital, not for a few days, that usually fixed the problem, but it took over three months, a full summer of medications that was meant to help her, damaged her new heart.
 Now having major side effects, losing control of her muscles, having kidney failure, not being able to eat, she would have an even bigger fight, but she always had Jesus with her, she said, "I saw an angel with light all around, I thought it was my guardian angel, my great grandmother Mary and in the back of my head Jesus told me, "It is going to be alright".
 Finally, Brooke regained the use of her kidneys and didn't have to go home with a kidney machine, she would, also, learn to walk again.
 She would be placed on a second transplant list.

-Still eager to graduate, Brooke would still keep up with her grades, with tubes coming and going and IV's that could no longer be comfortable any where, she would still try and keep up with her school work, amazing.
+Still eager to graduate, now in her Senior year, Brooke would still keep up with her grades, with tubes coming and going and IV's that could no longer be comfortable any where, she would still try and keep up with her school work... amazing.

 Almost Thanksgiving now, three months past her 1 year transplant anniversary and still waiting for her second heart transplant, Brooke had to go back to Dallas for a couple of days in the hospital, everything was looking okay, her doctor said she didn't have to come back until a week after Thanksgiving, exciting news considering she was going to Dallas once every week or more.
 We drove home Saturday evening, not feeling at her best, but nothing different from being in the hospital.
 The next few days was pretty much the same, but Tuesday she just didn't feel right, so off we went back to the hospital in Dallas.
 We made it to the emergency area, this would be our last trip for Brooke, November 24, 1998.
 She turned her head slowly to look at me, but never spoke a word.
 I saw it in her beautiful eyes, a sweet goodbye, I knew.
 Her Dad carried her up the ramp and her last words were, "I'm sorry Daddy".

 It had been a year of her passing when this was wrote, an anniversary not of death, but to her life as an angel in heaven.
-We thank the Lord for our borrowed time, having a wonderful opportunity to no, live and love a child truly of our God.
+We thank the Lord for our borrowed time, having a wonderful opportunity to know, live with and love a child truly of our God.